xMikux/Slimefun-Resourcepack/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe about this feature request.**
 A clear introduction to what you want (addons texture, some not implement items textures)

-**Please note this resourcepack only remake, so is hard to add new texture (because the author not the artist).**
+**Please note this resourcepack only remake & combined from other resourcepack, so is hard to add new texture (because the author not the artist).**